simplytim42/simplytim42.github.io/docs/blog/posts/2024/binary-made-simple.md

 - 1 = one unit
 - 2 = two units, etc.

 When we reach ten units, we reset our units to zero and add another digit to the left and then continue incrementing the unit.
-This new digit to the left represents a multiple of 10, hence this creates the "tens" column.
-Each column added to the left is another multiple of 10: so the pattern becomes _units, tens, hundreds, thousands_ etc. The below table should be familiar:
+This new digit to the left represents a multiple of 10, creating the "tens" column.
+Each column added to the left is another multiple of 10: so the pattern becomes _units, tens, hundreds, thousands_ etc. The table below should be familiar:

 | Thousands | Hundreds | Tens | Units | Name | Number |
 |:---------:|:--------:|:----:|:-----:|:----:|:------:|